Calley’s Law: Madera mother killed by estranged husband sparks change in California’s domestic violence law

 MADERA COUNTY, California.
-(KSEE) – The tragic murder of a Madera mother last July has sparked a statewide change in domestic violence law.
+(KGPE) – The tragic murder of a Madera mother last July has sparked a statewide change in domestic violence law.

 Governor Newsom signed Senate Bill 24, also known as Calley’s Law, in honor of Calley Garay.